 Room size and style vary across the residence halls.
 In our centennial halls, residents enjoy the older Victorian style rooms.
 These rooms tend to be smaller but have more variety and character.
 The centennial halls surround Skinner Green and are near the Blanchard Campus Center.
-On the flip side are the modern halls.
+Some of our residence halls are more modern.
 Residents of the modern halls enjoy a similar graciousness in décor but the hall layout is uniform.
 Positioned along Upper and Lower Lake, the modern halls have larger room sizes.

-All room comes with a bed, mattress, desk, desk chair, and dresser.
+All rooms come with a bed, mattress, desk, desk chair, and dresser.
 Student rooms also have a computer jack.
-Cable television is also a purchase option.
+Cable television is also available for purchase.
 While actual pictures of rooms are not available, floor plans are available to help you get a sense of what your space will look like.